About

 The days of a career for life with a gold watch at the end are often not a reality for many.
 It's also not my reality.

-Hi, I'm Laura Blackburn.
 After an eventful academic career at sixth form - in which I found many things to do other than study - I found myself on a meandering path through the job market.
-Turning down a place to study Archaeology and Anthropology, I worked as a filing clerk, waitress, canteen assistant, behind a bar and in catering.
-After eventually settling on the decision that my future was to pursue a career in healthcare I took distance learning courses to fulfil the further A-levels required.
+Initially securing a place to study Archaeology and Anthropology, I decided I should pursue a different path, but was not sure which one.
+I worked as a filing clerk, waitress, canteen assistant, behind a bar and in catering.
+After eventually settling on the decision that my future was to pursue a career in healthcare, I took distance learning courses to fulfil the further A-levels required.
 You would imagine that this is the point I began my career in medicine, but not quite yet!

-After a chance conversation with a friend (and not an insignificant amount of persuasion on their part - you know who you are...)
-I decided to apply to train as an Operating Department Practitioner.
-It was exciting, to be part of a team, working towards a valuable common goal, the never-ending opportunity to learn.
+After a chance conversation with a friend (and not an insignificant amount of persuasion on their part) I decided to apply to train as an Operating Department Practitioner.
+It was exciting to be part of a team working towards a valuable common goal, the never-ending opportunity to learn.
 It was here I started asking myself the question, 'What if...?'

-'What would happen if I took a bright, shiny and exciting step?
+'What would happen if I took a brave and exciting step?
 Accepted the risk of not succeeding?
 Committed to trying something where I couldn't be sure of the outcome?
 What if I could access the clarity, confidence and conviction I needed to believe in myself?'

-This belief was the motivation that kept me going through studying full-time at college, working part-time for the NHS and living out of the boot of my car for the year.
-In 2005, having reached the grand old age of 25, I found myself classed as a mature student.
+This thought was the motivation that led me to change direction towards a career in medicine.
+It kept me going through studying full-time at college on an Access to Medicine course whilst working part-time for the NHS.
+In 2005, aged 25, I found myself classed as a mature student.
 I also found myself stood shoulder to shoulder with other medical students, bubbling with excitement and anxiety as we embarked upon our journey to become doctors.

 Since 2011, I have worked as a doctor both full-time and part-time.
 I've returned from career breaks following the birth of my 2 children.
-Sat my membership exams, attended courses, gained further qualifications in education, and spent time training in gastroenterology.
+Sat my membership exams to the Royal College of Physicians, attended courses, gained further qualifications in education and coaching, and spent time training in gastroenterology.

 Throughout all remained a thread of 'What if?'

-I have developed a passion for supporting others and helping them to acheive not only their potential, but beyond; a curiousity for learning, and helping others learn - to see those moments of pride and realisation as concepts and ideas find a space to grow.
+I had developed a passion for supporting others and helping them to achieve not only their potential, but beyond; a curiosity for learning, and helping others learn - to see those moments of pride and realisation as concepts and ideas find a space to grow.
 Planting seeds; not filling vessels.
+My coaching studies and experience me to reflect on my own path and whether it still suited my needs and goals.

-I've restructured my life, shaped it around my interests and values.
-I now share my time between practicing as a coach, working in undergraduate and postgraduate education, and training in Occupational Medicine.
-What I've created for myself isn't always perfect...but it's dymanic, truly varied, challenging, satisfying and flexible.
-The direction is mine and I have control.
-I've worked with many fantastic teams and inspirational people from all over the world; within the NHS and in the private sector.
-It's their support and also that of my family that has led me to this point.
+I've restructured my life and shaped it around my interests and values.
+I now share my time between practicing as a coach, working in undergraduate and postgraduate education, and as an Associate Medical Director.
+What I've created for myself isn't always perfect...but it's dynamic, truly varied, challenging, flexible and ticks the boxes that are important to me.
+The direction is mine and to a greater or lesser degree, I have control over it.
+I've worked with many fantastic teams and inspirational people from all over the world; within the NHS, academic organisations and in the private sector.
+It's their support, and also that of my family that has led me to this point.

-I don't have all the answers, and I don't need them.
+Everyone's needs and reality are different.
+Each path will be unique.
+Nobody has all the answers and that's okay.
 You're the expert in your own life.
-You have all the answers you need inside of you...but what I can do is help you find them.
-Perhaps the question isn't 'how did I get here?'... but rather, 'how was the journey?'
+You have all the answers you need inside of you already....what I can do is help you find them.

 Still unsure?
 Why not make a cup of tea, have a look at the website, and ask yourself, 'Is it time to begin my journey?'